Later Roman Empire: Tetrarchy

 After recovering from a serious illness Diocletian concluded that he and Maximian had ruled long enough.
 They jointly announced their retirement in May 305.
 A new tetrarchy was established with Constantius and Galerius as the new Augusti, and two Illyrian officers Valerius Severus and Maximinus Daia as the new Caesares.
 The new arrangement ignored the ambitions of Constantius' son Constantine and Maximian's son Maxentius.
 When Constantius died in Britain in 306, his troops proclaimed Constantine his successor.
 Galerius recognized Constantine as the new Caesar in return for Constantine's consent to the appointment of Valerius as Augustus in the west.
 Maxentius rejected their agreement.
 He persuaded his retired father to again assume the title of Augustus and attacked Valerius in Italy, forcing him to commit suicide in 307.
 To restore internal peace, Diocletian, Galerius and Maximian held a conference at Carnuntum in 308.
 Diocletian and Galerius established a new tetrarchy recognizing Galerius and his protégé Licinius as Augusti, and Maximinus and Constantine as Caesares, but Maximian, Constantine and Maxentius did not accept their decision.

 Maximian staged a failed coup against Constantine and committed suicide in 310.
 A year later, Galerius and the retired Diocletian died, leaving Constantine, Licinius, Maxentius and Maximinus on the scene.
-Constantine and Licinius quickly concluded an allience against Maxentius whose realm separated their territories.
+Constantine and Licinius quickly concluded an alliance against Maxentius whose realm separated their territories.
 Constantine invaded Italy and defeated Maxentius at the Milvian Bridge near the city of Rome in 312.
 Maxentius drowned in the Tiber and Constantine seized Italy and Africa.
 He reinforced his alliance with Licinius at a meeting in Milan in February 313.
 They restored religious freedom, abolishing all laws limiting the Christians' civil rights.
-Although their agreement was not formally enacted, it is now known inaccuratelly as the Edict of Milan.
+Although their agreement was not formally enacted, it is now known inaccurately as the Edict of Milan.
 After returning to the east, Licinius inflicted a decisive defeat on Maximinus in Thrace in April 313.
 After their triumph, relationship between Constantine and Licinius became strained.
 In 317, Licinius had to surrender Illyricum to Constantine.
 Seven years later, Constantine routed Licinius at Chrysopolis and enforced his abdication.